retrocomputacion/retrobbs/readme.md

  - New command line parameter `-c`, select configuration file.
  - SID streaming now supports Compute's Sidplayer .mus files.
  - SID streaming now supports selection of the subtune to play .
- - SID streaming supports tunes using hardrestart, if special siddump is available.
+ - SID streaming supports tunes using hardrestart, if _SIDDumpHR_ is available.
  - New SIDPLAY function for the configuration file.
  - Added *[Turbo56k](docs/turbo56k.md)* v0.7 support.
  - New text viewer with support for bidirectional scroll